BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 • You might be tempted to take matters into your own hands to motivate baby.
 Try taking a walk (we know, you’re waddling!).
 You can also talk to your ob-gyn or midwife about potentially stripping your membranes.
 It’s not exactly comfortable, but your doctor will sweep their fingers around the amniotic sac, separating the membranes and releasing hormones that may do the trick to stimulate labor.

 Bet you never envisioned being 41 weeks pregnant.
 But here you are!
-Because of baby’s extra time in the womb, they’ll likely be heavier and more alert at birth than a baby born earlier would be.
+Because of baby’s extra time in the womb, they may be heavier and more alert at birth than a baby born earlier would be.
 At this stage, pay close attention to fetal movement and do daily kick counts.
 If you notice a decrease in the way baby moves, call your healthcare provider immediately.

 Watch Week 41 Highlights